google/distbench/docs/distbench-test-format.md

   and fanout involved.
 - `payload_descriptions`: define a payload that can be associated with an RPC.

+**Note:** by convention, repeated fields in the proto are described by plural names.
+So a `services` block describes a single service, but there may be multiple of them.

 ### message `ServiceSpec`
 - `server_type` (string): name of the service.
 - `count` (int32): number of instances to start (each instance will occupy a